tunmsk/nextgen-facebook/readme.txt

 	* Added a new NGFB_GETIMGSIZE_DISABLE constant disable the use of PHP's getimagesize() function.

 == Upgrade Notice ==

+= 8.24.0 =

+2016/02/12 - Added new "Email" and "WhatsApp" sharing buttons and "Allow for Platform" option.
+Use the "Reload Default Styles" action button on the Sharing Styles page to reload the latest default sharing styles.

 = 8.23.0 =